Many hands make light work.

 Trailer: Pull the band's trailer to camp, Band-A-Rama, parades and festivals (MB in fall).
 The trailer is used to carry percussion/larger instruments/etc. Help with maintenance and care of the trailer to ensure safety.

 Equipment Crew: Move instruments/equipment over to the field for football games and festival either off trailer or from the school.
 Have equipment set up and ready for performances.
 Carry water coolers over to the field.
 Make sure podiums and step ladders are set up safely on the field for the drum majors.
-Push frontline equipment to place (may include speakers/bass amp/electric) or show props if using (note: none in 2018).
+Push frontline equipment to place (may include speakers/bass amp/electric) or show props if using.
 Clear field after show.
 Assist with trailer loading/unloading & maintenance as necessary.
 Help ensure all band equipment is in good working order & functioning properly.
 Some light repair work may be needed.
 Note: Be aware of MSBOA rules at festival for field access.

 Bleachers: Clean off the bleachers before games.
 Wipe down if wet from rain.
 Rope off seating for band from crowd.